FullByte/FullByte.github.io/docs/about.md

 # About me

-This is a one-person operation and here are some details about me.
+This is a one-person operation.
+Thanks for your interest!

-## G33k C0d3s
+## G33k C0d3

 My Geek Code 3.1